 It is important for students who are learning through an online/distance environment be made to feel a part of the overall campus community.
 SUBR has in place the various student services mentioned earlier that are available to the online/distance learning student in a similar manner as they are for students who are physically on campus.
-Also, SUBR's faculty is encouraged to promote study groups and also allow students to communicate with each other through forums such as Student Coffee Shop where students interact with each other aside from the normal discussion board (which are class assigned discussions).
-The institution will provide ongoing information regarding events on campus that are open to the public.
-Important meetings regarding the institution may be observed through multimedia links that are available to online/distance students to participate in graduation ceremonies and other campus events.
+SUBR's faculty is encouraged to promote study groups and also allow students to communicate with each other through forums such as Student Coffee Shop where students interact with each other aside from the normal discussion board (which are class assigned discussions).
+The institution provides ongoing information regarding events on campus that are open to the public.
+Important meetings regarding the institution may be observed through multimedia links that are available to online/distance students as well as students on campus.
+The institution encourages online/distance students to participate in graduation ceremonies and other campus events.
 The learning needs of students educated online/distance are often identified by using instruments such as fact sheets or questionnaires designed to obtain the information necessary to appropriately assist students.